 External Factors

 It is also important to take into account the context where individuals are embedded.
 According to Kollmuss & Agyeman (2002), institutional, economic, and socio-cultural factors influence individuals’ behaviour.
 Firstly, “many pro-environmental behaviours can only take place if the necessary infrastructure is provided (e.g. recycling, taking public transportation)” (Kollmuss & Agyeman, 2002, p.
 248).
-It is obvious that if there is no public transport, an individual can not take place an environmental-friendly action.
+It is evident that if there is no public transport, an individual can not take place an environmental-friendly action.
 Then, economic factors are essential in the decision-making process.
 People could be partially influenced by monetary motives to behave pro-environmentally, and therefore vice-versa for expensive ones and consequently the lack of pro-environmental action.
 Lastly, cultural norms and cross-cultural differences represent an influential role in shaping people’s performance (Kollmuss & Agyeman, 2002; Oreg & Katz-Gerro, 2006).
 Socially accepted behaviour vary by country and culture and can impact behavioural patterns at the individual level.

-Socio-demographic factors
+Sociodemographic factors

-According to Larson and colleges (2011), the effect of socio-demographic characteristics on pro-environmental behaviour has not been satisfactorily investigated, as opposed to the relationship on attitudes, as widely discussed above with perceived risk.
+According to Larson and colleges (2011), the effect of sociodemographic characteristics on pro-environmental behaviour has not been satisfactorily investigated instead of the relationship on attitudes, as widely discussed above with perceived risk.
 Traditionally, poor, and uneducated citizens show lower pro-environmental behaviour than rich and highly educated ones (Larson et al., 2011).
-Women, being more concerned, are more likely to behave sustainably (Larson et al., 2011; Vicente-Molina et al., 2018).
+Being more concerned, women are more likely to behave sustainably (Larson et al., 2011; Vicente-Molina et al., 2018).
 As we have already explained, this gap could be due to gender socialization theory: women should be more cooperative, empathic, and protective (in this case towards nature) than men (Vicente-Molina et al., 2018).
 Therefore, similar to risk perception, green consumers, or more in general environmentally activists, are “young, female, well educated, liberal and wealthy” (Gilg et al., 2005, p.
 484).

 Self-reported Behaviour